a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-time-impact.md

 ## Wrapping Up

 A "developer productivity" metric is ineffective and problematic for improving stakeholder and business outcomes.
-The "Developer Productivity" term has become so ambiguous that it causes more problems than it solves for for anyone learning about developer productivity, defining it, or discussing engineering optimization.
+The term has become so ambiguous that it causes more problems than it solves for for anyone learning about it, defining it, or discussing engineering optimization.
 Choosing alternate metrics and a different term like "Engineering Results" saves time and facilitates greater impact.

 What challenges have you faced with the term Developer Productivity?
 How did you resolve them?